 - Are malleable and ductile

-- Very dense metals with distinctive structure, i.e., have several allotropes (e.g., Pu has 6)
+- Very dense metals with distinctive structures, i.e., have several allotropes (e.g., Pu has 6)

 - Have higher melting and boiling points than lanthanides

 - Many are synthetically prepared in the laboratory by using particle accelerators

 - Radioactive elements due to instability of the isotopes